What Is An Impact Factor?

 They include, for instance, methodological papers that are suggesting new successful techniques, approximations, or methods, which can generate a large number of citations.
 The index factor helps in the measurement of the quality and quantity of scientific output.

 On the one hand, the impact factor is used in measuring the prestige of a journal.
 On the other hand, the Index factor is used to measure the prestige of research.
 The impact factor is used to measure the reputation of a journal, but it cannot be used to measure the effects of an individual article or a researcher.

 The Index factor, however, goes beyond just measuring your publications as well as its impact.
 It is also important to you if you’ve published a lot of papers and it is time to harvest your hard work.

 The index factor also saves time and effort.
 Plus, tenure and grant committees are embracing the index factor, and it is becoming more popular than the impact factor.

 To Wrap It Up

 When it comes to ease and convenience, the index factor is becoming the trend.
 It, however, has its drawbacks.
-Also, it is advisable to mention the impact factor in your published articles, your Index factor, and other article-level metrics on your grant application, for instance.
+Also, it is advisable to mention the impact factor in your published articles, your Index factor, and other article-level metrics on your grant application and resume, for instance.